-Recombinant MBL1 proteins are expressed by HEK293 Cells with fusion tags as C-human IgG1-Fc, N-His.
+Recombinant MBL1 proteins are expressed by HEK293 Cells with fusion tags as N-His, C-human IgG1-Fc.

 MBL1cDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each MBL1 of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.